Bruce Weir: Testimony in O.J. Simpson murder case

 During his testimony in the O. J. Simpson murder case, Weir was pressed by lawyer Peter Neufeld on his failure to include a certain genetic marker in his calculations of some of the DNA frequencies he had analyzed.
 In response, Weir acknowledged that he had in fact made a calculation error in failing to include this marker in all of his analyses of DNA samples in the case.
 Lawyers for the defense used this admission to attempt to undermine Weir's credibility, despite the fact that the error had little effect on the validity of the DNA evidence that had been presented.
 Weir subsequently recalculated his statistics and described his new findings in a subsequent day of testimony.
 Weir stated that after redoing his calculations, the odds that a blood mixture sample taken from the steering wheel of Simpson's Ford Bronco came from two unknown people increased from 1 in 59 to 1 in 26.
 Similarly, the equivalent odds for a blood mixture found on a glove outside Simpson's home were revised upward from 1 in 3,900 to 1 in 1,600.
 In his redirect examination that day, Weir asserted that the difference between his new and original results was not very statistically significant.

 Honors and awards

 Weir was a Guggenheim Fellow in 1983.
 He was named a fellow of the American Association for the Advancement of Science in 1998 and of the American Statistical Association in 1999.
 He received the O. Max Gardner Award from the University of North Carolina system in 2003.
 In 2019, he received the Elizabeth W. Jones Award for Excellence in Education from the Genetics Society of America.
 In 2021 he was elected a Fellow of the Royal Society.

 Personal life

 Weir is married to Beth Weir, an academic with interests in reading education.
-They have two children: Claudia Beth and Henry Bruce.
+They have two children.